tdunning/log-synth/README.md

 ```

 Note that the commuter model produce a lot of data per record due to the frequent sampling of engine data.
-This means that you won't get very many output records per second, especially if you ask for long histories.
+This means that you won't get very many output records per second of simulator run-time, especially if
-This also means that some tools may choke on the output due to the size of each input records.
-You can
+you ask for long histories.
+This also means that some tools may choke on the output due to the size of
-generate just a single day of data at a time or you can request a feature to make the engine sampling frequency
+each input records.
+To deal with this, you can produce flattened data, you can generate just a single day
-to be extended.
-Or we may need to figure out how to generate many records per vehicle.
-Your feedback would be
+of data at a time or you can request a feature to make the engine sampling frequency to be extended.
+Your
-helpful here if you need this model.
+feedback would be helpful here if you need this model.

 **`country`** - Samples from ISO country codes.
 ```json
 {"name":"co", "class":"country"},